TACC/Lmod/docs/source/310_settarg.rst

 full optimization.

 Finally there are some sites which have "shared-home" filesystems.
-That is where two or more clusters share the same "home".
+That is where two or more clusters share the same "home" directory tree.
 Unless they are exactly the same hardware and running the same version of the operating system, software built on one system might not work on another.

 For all these reasons, it is convenient to have the built software reside in different directories.
-One places the objects, libraries and executes in separate directories so that they never mix and avoids hard to resolve bugs.
+Settarg makes it easy to place all the objects, libraries and executes in a separate directory for each kind of build so that they never mix and this avoids hard to resolve bugs.

 Settarg manages these environment variables but it up to the software developer to integrate these variables in to their build tool.
 More on